mlflow/mlflow/docs/source/python_api/mlflow.tracing.rst

 Fluent APIs
 ~~~~~~~~~~~

 Fluent APIs are high-level APIs that allows developers to instrument their code with minimal changes.
 The APIs are designed to be easy to use that manages the spans parent-child relationships and set some fields of the span automatically.
-When instrumenting Python code, it is generally recommended to use Fluent APIs over Mlflow Client APIs as they are more user-friendly and less error-prone.
+When instrumenting Python code, it is generally recommended to use Fluent APIs over MLflow Client APIs as they are more user-friendly and less error-prone.

 .. autofunction:: mlflow.trace